Ziyad-Benomar/Drones_coverage/README.md

 - Numpy
 - Pytorch

-If you have a GPU on your computer, Pytorch might try to use for some computations.
-In our code, we did not manage the eventuality that some tensors might be stored in the GPU.
-Hence, you might find some issues with pytorch if you have a GPU.
+In our code, we did not manage the eventuality that some Pytorch tensors might be stored in the GPU.
+Hence, you might find some issues running our code if you have a GPU.
 To overcome this, run the command (on a Unix like environment)
    export CUDA_VISIBLE_DEVICES=""
 to ensure that all computations will be done on the CPU.